bseptember/Registration-system/README.md

 ## Quick start

 Generates some self-signed certificates, so that authentication involving keycloak can more realistically involve TLS (within the docker network).

-Remember to give the file permission using chmod.
+1. Copy/Clone the repo.
+2. Give permission using chmod to the directory
+3. Change REMOTE_CLIENT_IP in the start.sh file to your client IP address.

 ```
-chmod a+x start.sh
+sudo chmod -R 777 Registration-system
 ./start.sh
 ```